Homeowner comparing home equity loan vs personal loan options for a major renovation project

 What Drives Each Rate?

 Home equity loan rates track the prime rate set by the Federal Reserve.
-Personal loan rates are influenced by your credit score, debt-to-income ratio, and the lender’s risk model.
+Personal loan rates are shaped by your credit score, debt-to-income ratio, and the lender’s risk model.
 The Consumer Financial Protection Bureau (CFPB) notes that unsecured loan pricing is far more volatile across lenders than secured loan pricing.

 For a $40,000 renovation, the difference between 8.36% and 12.37% over 10 years equals roughly $9,800 in extra interest paid on the personal loan.
 Understanding how interest rate compounding works makes that gap even more striking when payments are extended.